Lung Cancer Screening

 Lung Cancer Screening Criteria

-• Have past cancers of emphysema, pulmonary fibrosis, or a family history of lung cancer; and,
+• Have past cancer, emphysema, pulmonary fibrosis, a family history of lung cancer; and/or,

-• Have been exposed to substances such as asbestos, beryllium, chromium, diesel fumes, nickel, silica, and arsenic.
+• Exposure to substances such as asbestos, arsenic, beryllium, cadmium, chromium, diesel fumes, radon, nickel, silica and uranium.

-• Your physician must write an order for you to be screened.
+• Your physician (provider) must write an order for you to be screened.

 Physician examines CT scan on computer screen.